MSM or Methylsulfonylmethane is an organic sulfur containing compound that is well known for its joint health benefits.

 Raw, organic meats and bones are best.

-Moore, R.D. and Morton, J.I.: Diminished Inflamatory Joint Disease in Mice Ingesting Dimethylsulfoxide (DMSO) or Methylsulfonylmethane (MSM).
+- Moore, R.D. and Morton, J.I.: Diminished Inflammatory Joint Disease in Mice Ingesting Dimethylsulfoxide (DMSO) or Methylsulfonylmethane (MSM).
 Fed. of Am.
 Soc. for Exp.
 Biol., Proceedings 69th Ann.
 Meeting 1985: 692.